httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

  * A capsule that is truncated by the end of the stream.
  * A capsule that would require unreasonable effort to process.

-Note that very large DATA and FINAL_DATA capsules are not a protocol error, as they can be forwarded using a bounded memory buffer.
+Note that very large DATA and FINAL_DATA capsules are still valid, as they can be forwarded incrementally using a bounded memory buffer.

 # Additional Connection Setup Behaviors